sageserpent-open/kineticMerge/documents/designNotes/blindAlleys.md

 # Tiny Matches #

 Regardless of which of the two search strategies is used to find matches - binary search or linear scanning, the search will not consider candidate window sizes below a minimum limit, which defaults to 4.
-There is a separate limit that comes into play for ambiguous matches at a given candidate window size.
+There is also a separate limit that comes into play for ambiguous matches at a given candidate window size.

 This stops a problem with the logic for larger matches blocking smaller matches; the fingertree implementation is